dashatsion/qa-onboarding-checklist/qa_onboarding_checklist.md

-# QA Onboarding Checklist — Full List ✅
+# QA Onboarding Checklist ✅

 ## General
 1. [ ] The methodology the project operates on (Agile, Waterfall?)